Hints and tips on how to get booked.

 How come I have not had much work ?

-There are many reasons why you have n’t had much work it.
+There are many reasons why you haven’t had much work.
 We keep a record of who has had what work and we try to share it out.
 However, we have no influence over who is selected.
 As we have no control over the briefs coming in, nor do we have the final say in who is selected.

-Other things that can effect the amount of work for everybody is the seasonal nature of the business with the first part of the year normally being quiet.
+Other things that can affect the amount of work for everybody is the seasonal nature of the business with the first part of the year normally being quiet.

 I was contacted about my availability for a job but no one replied to me?

-We try to get back to everyone that we contact in a day about availability but sometimes we don’t manage for a million reasons – mostly, because we are busy.
+We try to get back to everyone that we contact in a day about availability but sometimes we don’t manage for a million reasons.
+We aim to send a booking or release email to let you know the status of your booking.